content-optimizer-gmbh/mautic-doi-plugin/README.md

 ## How to Create an Opt-In Form

 Start by creating a new email first.
-You need to add a special token, that will be replaced with the URL that the contact must click to confirm her will to opt-in.
+You need to add a special token, that will be replaced with the URL, that the contact must click to confirm her will to opt-in.

 Add this token: